Random complex dynamics and devil's coliseums: Introduction

-\end{enumerate} \end{thm} We also prove several results on $3$-generator semigroups in ${\cal G}_{dis}$ and associated random dynamics (see Theorem~\ref{t:3genmain}, Corollary~\ref{c:3gengdis}, Remark~\ref{r:3gendet}).
-In order to prove Theorem~\ref{t:i2gengdis} (Theorem~\ref{t:2gengdis}) and results on $3$-generator semigroups in ${\cal G}_{dis}$ and associated random dynamics, we need the idea of the nerves of backward images of $J(G)$ under elements of $G$ and their inverse limit from \cite{S15}, which are related to certain kind of cohomology groups introduced by the author.
+We also prove several results on $2$- or $3$-generator postcritically bounded polynomial semigroups with disconnected Julia set and associated random dynamics (see Theorem~\ref{t:2gengdis}, \ref{t:3genmain}, Corollary~\ref{c:3gengdis}, Remark~\ref{r:3gendet}).
+In order to prove the results on $2$- or $3$-generator postcritically bounded polynomial semigroups $G$ with disconnected Julia set and associated random dynamics, we need the idea of the nerves of backward images of $J(G)$ under elements of $G$ and their inverse limit from \cite{S15}, which are related to certain kind of cohomology groups introduced by the author.

 In section~\ref{Main}, we give the details of the main results.
 In section~\ref{Background}, we explain the known results and tools to prove the main results.
 In section~\ref{Proofs}, we prove the main results.
 In section~\ref{Examples}, we give some examples. \\ {\bf Acknowledgment:} The author thanks Rich Stankewitz for valuable comments.
+The author also thanks the referee for checking the manuscript carefully and giving the author some valuable comments.